EpicSentry/HL2-CSGO/README.md

 **Currently known bugs:**
 - sv_pure is most likely broken due to differences between CS:GO and TF2 implementations.
-- In game console is really unreliable and can only be opened if the pause menu is opened first.
 - Random vphysics.dll crashes.
 - Physics save/restore is broken, play with ``save_disable 1`` for the time being.
 - For now you'll need to bind f (or your desired flashlight key) to ``toggleflashlight``.